solver-fox/REstate-Dapp/README.md

 ## Getting Started

-To interact with the HemProp contract, you'll need:
+To interact with the SlvfxProp contract, you'll need:

 1. An Ethereum wallet (e.g., MetaMask)
 2. Some ETH for gas fees and property purchases